Matrix Management

 What is the process and who does what?
 What happens if there is a dispute?

-A matrix does introduce ambiguity and we need to get people used to this.
-However, people do seem – understandably – to be very uncomfortable with not knowing who is driving their objective setting and appraisal process.
+A matrix creates ambiguity, and we need to help people adjust to it.
+However, many people understandably feel uncomfortable when they don’t know who drives their objective‑setting and appraisal process.

-In many organizations there is one manager who will drive the process with input from others.
-Alternatively different goals and aspect of performance can be allocated to different leaders.
-For example, the business leader might evaluate their performance if they are in the best position to observe it, and the functional leader may give input into functional standards and capability development.
+In many organizations, one manager drives the process and collects input from others.
+In other organizations, leaders divide different goals and aspects of performance between them.
+For example, the business leader might evaluate day‑to‑day performance because they observe it most closely, while the functional leader might assess functional standards and capability development.

 In either case, we need to ensure that the process is clear to the individual concerned.
 It should also be clear what other input will be collected to give a rounded view of performance (see below).